Seguir

 Developmental psychobiology 29 (7), 551-561, 1996

-Child development at the intersection of emotion and cognition.
+Child development at the intersection of emotion and cognition

-SD Calkins, MAE Bell
+MAE Bell

-American Psychological Association, 2010
+American Psychological Association, 2024

 The role of inhibitory control in behavioral and physiological expressions of toddler executive function